ProteusMRIgHIFU/BabelViscoFDTD/README.md

 If you find this software useful for your research, please consider adding a citation to the above references in your publications and presentations.

-The software implementation supports multiple front-ends (Matlab and Python), OS environments (Windows, Linux, MacOS) and CPU/GPU execution.
-While the implementation supports CPU-based execution, a modern NVIDIA-based GPU or AMD in MacOS is highly recommended.
+The software implementation supports Python as the main high-end interface, OS environments (Windows, Linux, MacOS) and CPU/GPU execution.
+While the implementation supports CPU-based execution, a modern NVIDIA-based GPU, or Apple-Silicon/AMD in MacOS is highly recommended.

 ## Supported platforms

-Please note that Python and Linux are the preferred frontend and OS.
+Please note that not every backend is available in a given combination of OS+Python distribution; for example, Metal is not available under Windows, and CUDA is not available under MacOS.
 Some of the advanced tutorial notebooks need libraries that are primarily available on Linux.
 Below there is a table with the backends supported by each OS

 | OS \ Feature | CPU single | CPU double | CUDA single | CUDA double | OpenCL single | OpenCL double | Metal single |
 | --- | --- |  --- |  --- |  --- |  --- |  --- |  --- |